rumors/handbook/process/tools.md

 Add folders within as needed to keep things organized.
 Preface all your files with *YYYYMMDD*, so we know what’s most recent.

-## Logins and passwords
+# Logins and passwords

 We use 1Password to manage project passwords.
 Andy will set up your account.

-## Meetings
+# Meetings

 We use Skype, Google Hangouts, or Slack calls for remote meetings.
 It depends on the client.
 Meetings should be under an hour and should have a purpose and an agenda, even a simple one.

-## Time-tracking
+# Time-tracking

 We use Harvest for time-tracking.
+We are planning to switch to an Airtable took in 2019.
 Track your time on every project, whether or not it’s billable.

-## Research, strategy & design
+# Research, strategy & design
 - Paper, post-its, pencils for sketching and thinking
 - Dropbox for asset storage and documentation storage
 - Dropbox Paper for early notes, design and strategic thinking, brief drafts, content development
 - Airtable for content audits and content modeling; as a CMS for early prototypes (also crm and client portal, project planning)
 - Figma initial design exploration with version history, translation early vis design ideation into interactive components

-## Development
+# Development

 Use whatever code editor and browser you want.
-We support XYZ.

 - Webpack as a build tool
 - elint and sasslint to lint our code